- WHERE TO STAY

 We can make a proposal for all needs, whether a large group, single traveller, mobility scooters or stopovers and special requests.

-A host of world class attractions are accessible on your Southampton transfer route and with a private transfer you have the freedom to stop and explore.
+A host of world class attractions are accessible during Southampton transfer route and with a private transfer you have the freedom to stop and explore.
 Windsor Castle, Stonehenge and Salisbury Cathedral are just three heritage sites of many you could visit.

 There are two public transport options between London and Southampton, both of which run frequent services all day.
 The public transport options are the Southampton train and National Express Coach service.

 In London the fast trains to Southampton which most people use depart from Waterloo railway station.
 Waterloo Station can be a long taxi journey of 15-20 minutes from many popular hotel districts in London.
-There are trains from Victoria railway station too but these take a much slower route.
+There are trains from Victoria railway station too but these take a route that is much slower.

 The National Express coaches depart from Victoria Coach Station.
 Victoria is a major London hotel district.